PierreLiddle/monitorlizard/Lambda/UseCase1/README.md

 ## Example #1

-Find new accessKeys that performed S3 create events
+Find new IAM users that performed EC2 RunInstances event in the main account (started instance)

 Query (executed in Kibana Dev-Tools )